rosavirginiae/rosavirginiae/README.md

 ## About Me

 - 👀 I’m interested in **Data Science** and **Open Science** applications.
-- 🌱 I’m currently learning **Large Language Models (LLMs)**.
+- 🌱 I’m currently learning **Large Language Models (LLMs)** and advanced data visualization techniques.
-- 💞️ I’m looking to collaborate on the **management and analysis of big environmental data**.
+- 💞️ I’m passionate about advancing Open Science in all its dimensions, including Open Access, FAIR data principles, and contributing to frameworks and methodologies that foster transparency and collaboration.
 - 📫 How to reach me: connect with me on [LinkedIn](https://www.linkedin.com/in/rosavirginiae).
 - 😄 Pronouns: **She/Her**.
-- ⚡ Fun fact: I enjoy painting! 🎨
+- ⚡ Fun fact: I enjoy painting and exploring creative data visualizations. 🎨

 ## Other GitHub Accounts